 We understand the many hurdles students, families, counselors and school administrators have had to overcome due to changes within school communities and the unprecedented challenges presented by COVID-19.
-With the disruption to coursework and the lack of access to the ACT and SAT, Princeton has made a few changes to the 2020-21 and 2021-22 application cycles to ease the process of applying.
+With the disruption to coursework and the lack of access to the ACT and SAT, Princeton has made a few changes to the 2021-22 application cycle to ease the process of applying.

 A Continued Pause on Standardized Testing

 Princeton’s Office of Admission continues to monitor the extraordinary circumstances surrounding the college admission process during the COVID-19 pandemic, particularly as it relates to the availability of standardized testing.
 When considered in context and in conjunction with other academic factors, testing such as the SAT or the ACT can be very helpful in assessing a student’s preparation for Princeton’s curriculum.
 However, in this moment of ongoing public health concerns and a lack of opportunities for applicants to take standardized tests during the pandemic, we must adjust our requirements in the best interest of our applicant pool.

 Therefore, Princeton will once again pause its standardized testing requirement as part of its holistic review process for the 2021-22 application cycle (fall 2022 entry).
 Students who do not submit test scores will not be at a disadvantage during our application review process.
 Applications without test scores will be considered complete.